-Well Fellow primates we just added a size guide to accompany the bjj gi size chart as well as making the the size chart easier to find on the all our product pages.
+Well Fellow primates we just added a size guide to accompany the bjj gi size chart as well as making the size chart easier to find on all our product pages.
 This detailed size guide is located in a tab next to the product description.
-It will have the measurement details of the gi sizes as well as how to figure out your size if you don’t have a gi, we will be adding more side by side photos of people in gis to give you a visual as well as our quick Thoughts on how each size fit on that individuals body type. hopefully this will give some of you more info on sizing before purchasing your next gi from gorilla fight gear.
+It will have the measurement details of the gi sizes as well as how to figure out your size if you don't have a gi, we will be adding more side by side photos of people in gis to give you a visual as well as our quick Thoughts on how each size fit on that individual's body type. hopefully, this will give some of you more info on sizing before purchasing your next gi from gorilla fight gear.

 Keep in mind there is nothing wrong with a baggy gi to me a good training gi is one that is on the baggy side as it makes it much easier to handicap yourself with having to grip fight a lot more as there is more loose fabric for training partners to grab.
 Then when you compete to slap on a slimmer one and it almost feels like your rolling no gi as its so much tougher to grab you, and you feel liberated by the lake of handles your opponents have access to.

 - M = fit fine but overtime would end up to short in the sleeves